The Sheep-Pig: Adaptations

-The movie Babe was directed by Chris Noonan from a screenplay written by Noonan and George Miller, one of the producers.
+The 1995 Universal Pictures movie loose adaptation Babe was directed by Chris Noonan from a screenplay written by Noonan and George Miller, one of the producers.
 Miller needed ten years to take the book from paperback to big screen.
-It was filmed in Australia with creature effects from Jim Henson and from Hollywood.
+It was filmed in Australia with creature effects from The Jim Henson Company.

 The novel was also adapted for the stage by children's playwright David Wood.
 The stage version uses a cast of actors and life size puppets for an audience of young children.